albs2016/laravel-hosted-videos/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
+Attach third party hosted videos (such as youtube or vimeo) to your models and render them in your laravel application.

+Originaly forked from https://github.com/nWidart/laravel-videoable with inspiration from https://github.com/spatie/laravel-medialibrary.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation